reedessick/compton-lectures-2019/README.md

   * Nov 9:  [The Physics of Neutron Stars (as seen with GWs)](lecture7)
   * Nov 16: [Testing General Relativity with Gravitational Waves](lecture8)
   * Nov 23: [Gravitational Waves over the Next 40 Years](lecture9)

+References and suggested further reading are included within each lecture's notes.
+We provide the entire bibliography below for convenience.

+  * **LIST THESE GROUPED BY TOPIC**